zcessa0/comp0034-cw1/src/comp0034-coursework1.md

 ![alt text](testing_ss.png)

+## Testing using ThunderClient

 I also used ThunderClient from the extension store to test POST, DELETE and PATCH Requests to check whether routes work as intended and errors are handled.

-To test it yourself, try sending a POST Request to this URL:http://127.0.0.1:5000/dataset_2019 and passing this JSON into the body:
+To test it yourself, try sending a POST Request to this URL: http://127.0.0.1:5000/dataset_2019 and passing this JSON into the body:
 ```
 {
     "id": 45,